spurs2k/Technical-Documentation/README.md

 # Technical-Documentation
-This is my solution for the freeCodeCamp Technical Documentation exercise
+This is my solution to the freeCodeCamp Technical Documentation exercise